-6. In case where students’ progress is identified as a cause for concern, due to poor attendance, poor performance or non-submission of coursework, every effort should be made at as early as possible to contact the students concerned and to identify any difficulties which can be addressed, while reminding students of their obligations under the Academic Regulation on Academic Progress.
+6. In case where students’ progress is identified as a cause for concern, due to poor academic engagement, poor performance or non-submission of coursework, every effort should be made at as early as possible to contact the students concerned and to identify any difficulties which can be addressed, while reminding students of their obligations under the Academic Regulation on Academic Progress.
 This should be done in liaison with support departments (including Academic Registry , Finance Office, Student Support) as appropriate and also other Faculties where students may be taking modules.
 The Fitness to Attend Policy may need to be invoked if students are unable to make satisfactory progress despite the available support.

 8. Template letters and forms are provided for Faculties, together with a simplified flow-chart of the process.
 These are available in Section 3.11 of the AQH.

 9. Students who are reported to the Faculty Pro Vice-Chancellor will be contacted in writing by Faculties, using the template provided in Template A. The letter should be sent by email and by post to the student’s term and home address.
-It will stress that the Faculty aims to assist students but will also include a warning that failure to attend the interview will lead to further action and exclusion from the University under the Academic Regulation.
+It will stress that the Faculty aims to assist students but will also include a warning that failure tobe present at the interview will lead to further action and exclusion from the University under the Academic Regulation.
 In cases where students have been interviewed and warned on a previous occasion, either during the current or a previous academic session, Faculty Pro Vice-Chancellors may recommend exclusion without a further interview (see 12 below).

 10. Students will be interviewed by the Faculty Pro Vice-Chancellor or nominee with the intention of determining the cause of poor progress.
 This is not a disciplinary meeting at which representation is expected, although students may choose to be accompanied to the meeting.
 The focus of the interview will be on retrieving the situation, providing support, or recommending that students should apply for temporary/permanent withdrawal where it appears that they cannot or do not wish to continue with their studies.